What To Do If You Bought Too Much House

 Attempt Negotiation

-If you've determined your other debts are a major obstacle to paying your mortgage, consider negotiating with your other creditors to reduce your monthly payments.
+If you’ve determined your other debts are a major obstacle to paying your mortgage, consider negotiating with your other creditors to reduce your monthly payments.
 The best candidates for renegotiation include credit card debt and high-interest loans, but your financial advisor can help you determine other areas where you could free up some money by lowering monthly payments.
+If you are unable to keep up with your mortgage payments, you might also consider a short sale as an option to avoid foreclosure.

 Move Past Your Mistake